vasanthsarathy/tailorsift/README.md

+# 🎸 TailorSIFT: Acronym Writer
+### Helping you stitch together acronyms that sound great

 To Dos

-- Allow partial expansion entries
+[  ] Setup openai api key to read from the environment [  ] Allow partial expansion entries
-- Allow specific words to include/exclude
+[  ] Allow specific words to include/exclude
-- Save to file or atleast copy to clipboard
+[  ] Save to file or atleast copy to clipboard
-- load SIFT award winning acronyms
+[  ] load examples of good acronyms
-- Advanced options to tweak prompt and GPT3 params.
+[  ] Advanced options to tweak prompt and GPT3 params.